 We are one day from a harder lockdown again.
 The kids are back at online studies.
-Everything is the screen-based and basically, all sport-venues are closed.
-Then I came to think of how we could break the monotony of the house walls and get out while still keeping a distance from people.
-Last year I took I bike ride to Wat Ban Pong.
+Everything is screen-based, and basically, all sport-venues are closed.
+Then I realised how we could break the monotony of the house walls and get out while still keeping a distance from people.
+Last year I took a bike ride to Wat Ban Pong.
 Now, remembering the stairs of 900 steps or so up to the White Pagoda.
 This area is open but still under construction.
 So off we went!

-Ban Pong translates as on the ” water’s edge” maybe a bit like a swamp in the local dialect.
-Since being Royal ordained in 1958, the official name is Wat Aranyawat – the temple in the forest.
+Ban Pong translates as ” water’s edge”, maybe a bit like a swamp in the local dialect.
+Royally ordained in 1958, the official name is Wat Aranyawat – the temple in the forest.
 It is just by the Tha Chang River and with hills surrounding it.
-A legend mentions a northern lord hunting a golden deer through the area and this was a place of rest.
+A legend mentions a northern lord hunting a golden deer through the area, and this was a place of rest.
 Another story talks about Ban Pong as a village where you stopped to let your horse rest on a journey.

-Frescos and the use of indigo in them is proof of wealth in this temple and despite it being a temple in the countryside the temple must have had some significance.
+Frescos and the use of indigo in them is proof of wealth in this temple, and despite it being a temple in the countryside, the temple must have had some significance.
 Indigo in the old days was expensive and an import from China.
 There might have been a case that merchants donated and patronised the temple since local villagers wouldn’t have had those amount of money themselves.
-All the main old parts of the temple have been torn down though, but beautiful new ones are being built in classic Lanna style.
+All the main old parts of the temple were brought down, but beautiful new ones are being built in the classic Lanna style.

-Originally built in 1843, the temple and the pagoda are experiencing a real uplift and a lot of money are currently donated to the temple.
+Initially built in 1843, Wat Ban Pong and the pagoda are experiencing a natural uplift, and a lot of money is currently donated to the temple.

 I think we will hear more about this place in the future.
-For now, it is still a quite well-kept secret here.
-It is not that long time ago when I used to ride my bike up to Wat Doi Kham.
-But now it is one of the most popular temples in Chiang Mai.
+For now, it is still a pretty well-kept secret here.
+It was not that long ago when I rode my bike up to Wat Doi Kham.
+But now, it is one of the most famous temples in Chiang Mai.
 The belief is that you can get lucky in business by donating there or getting a job.
-But here is still just tranquil anyway, just the sound of the workers chatting and having their sticky rice, and the occasional visitors ringing the bells.
-The sound of a broom raking.
+But here is still just tranquil anyway, just the sound of the workers chatting and having their sticky rice, and the occasional visitors are ringing the bells—the sound of a broom raking.
 And I must mention, there’s a road up.
 You don’t have to walk the stairs.

 A link to Google Wat Ban Pong on Google Maps here.